chriskish19/sfct/README.md

 Average speed to fast copy Battlefield 1 game files.<br> Total size 81.4 GB and 942 Files.<br>
 Speed in MB/s: 731.275685<br>

+### Speed may vary
+The speed will change depending on OS caching, if you copy the same directory twice it will be faster the second time.
+If copying from say drive x: to drive y: speed may be faster depending on the ssd and system.
+I get speeds up to 2GB+/s when copying from my D: drive to my C: drive.
+But when copying on the same drive average speed maxes out around 700MB/s.